mariergattard/Tristan-albatross/README.md

 ## Script Overview and Workflow

 The Python script processes the data and performs the necessary analysis to determine the detectability of Tristan albatrosses in 31 cm resolution satellite imagery.
-It uses input data from the various folders and generates output plots and tables for further analysis.
+It uses input data from the various folders to run statistical analysis and generate output plots and tables.

 ### Workflow summary